Every anniversary is a milestone

 - Faith is our foundation.
 Without it, our marriage has no structure, no purpose.

-- Sometimes (a lot) it’s okay to have omelets for dinner.
+- Sometimes (often) it’s okay to have omelets for dinner.

 - Vacuuming is not a gender-specific chore, unlike emptying mousetraps, which requires testosterone.